python-poetry/poetry/CONTRIBUTING.md

 $ git clone git@github.com:python-poetry/poetry.git
 $ cd poetry
 ```

+> **Note:** We recommend that you use a personal [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) for this step.
+If you are new to GitHub collaboration,
+> you can refer to the [Forking Projects Guide](https://guides.github.com/activities/forking/).

 Now, you will need to install the required dependency for Poetry and be sure that the current
 tests are passing on your machine: